 I live in the blessed world of machine learning and computer vision.
 My research interests constantly evolve: below are just some recent stuffs that I work on.
 I always stay open to be intellectually excited and inspired by new things.

-[A] Enhancing Deep Learning Robustness, Efficiency, and Privacy
+[A] As Goals -- Enhancing Deep Learning Robustness, Efficiency, and Privacy

-- Efficiency: We conduct some pioneering work of energy-efficient training for deep models [ICLR'20, NeurIPS'19].
-For inference, we look at reducing model size [ICML'18], energy cost [NeurIPS'18 workshop, IEEE JSTSP'19, AAAI'20], and memory cost [CVPR'19].
-We are actively collaborating with hardware experts to pursue efficient algorithm-hardware co-design.
+- Efficiency: We conduct some pioneering work of energy-efficient training for deep models [ICLR'20, NeurIPS'19, ECCV'20].
+For inference, we look at reducing model size and latency [ICML'18, IEEE TMC'20, ECCV'20], energy cost [IEEE JSTSP'19, AAAI'20], and memory footprint [CVPR'19].
+We also actively collaborate with hardware experts to pursue efficient algorithm-hardware co-design [ISCA'20].

-- Privacy: We address privacy leak risks that arise in the share of training data [arxiv'19, ECCV'18], and the share of trained models, using the techniques from adversarial learning and differential privacy.
+- Privacy: We address privacy leak risks that arise in the share of training data [arxiv'19, ECCV'18] and trained models, using the techniques from adversarial learning and differential privacy.
 We released the first privacy-preserving video recognition dataset, PA-HMDB51.

 - I spent lots of time during my Ph.D. working on low-level computer vision (image enhancement and restoration).
 I still keep an active research profile here, e.g., [ICCV'17, IEEE TIP'18, ICCV'19, arXiv'19, WACV'20], to just name a few.
 Specifically highlighted are:

-- I gain tremendous interests of exploiting machine learning to solving scientific and societal challenges.
-Through interdisciplinary collaborations, we strive to make impacts in the fields of bioinformatics [Bioinformatics'19], geoscience [Remote Sensing'19, CVPR'19 workshop], medical imaging [IEEE TMI'19, MICCAI'19], and healthcare [THSE'18].
+- I gain tremendous fun by exploiting machine learning to solving scientific and societal challenges.
+Through interdisciplinary collaborations, we strive to make impacts in the fields of bioinformatics [Bioinformatics'19, arXiv'19], geoscience [Remote Sensing'19, CVPR'19 workshop], medical imaging [IEEE TMI'19, MICCAI'19], and healthcare [THSE'18].

 VITA is gratefully sponsored by (details available upon requests):